 It is not an uncommon fact that leaders are busy, but, that in no way gives a leader an authority to talk to an employee in this manner.
 A successful leader puts it across in a better way by saying things like “Now is not a good time”.
 However, no matter how busy they are, great leaders always manage to find time for their employees via technology if not in person.

 “BECAUSE I SAID SO”

 The above statement shows unnecessary bossiness and might come across as a rude statement.
 It is very humiliating and disrespectful for an employee as he feels that his ideas or way of working isn’t valued and he is just a puppet to whatever the boss says.
-Instead, a leader needs to give inputs in a pleasant manner which employees are open to.
+Instead, a leader needs to give inputs in a pleasant manner in which employees are open to.